People sometimes ask about me. You can find more of me on my WordPress profile, or on Facebook via this blog.

 “Good for him,” said she, and we went on to discuss our current projects.

-Later it occurred to me that was pretty much all I knew about the Earl.
+Later it occurred to me that was pretty much all I did know about him.

 I dimly recalled that, as a young man, he’d earned Elizabeth I’s hostility by secretly marrying his pregnant girlfriend.